SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 #### To upload a file from your file system

-Click **Upload file** in the top menu bar.
-In the resulting dialog box, select files to be uploaded.
-You can also drop files into the drop area displayed within upload modal dialog.
+Click **Upload files** in the top menu bar.
+In the resulting dialog box, select files to be uploaded by either browsing your computer or by dropping files onto the displayed drop area.
 Then you can review the files within the list displayed and confirm the upload by clicking **Upload** button.

 #### To download a file from your account